Researchers discovered that X-rays using gold nanoparticles as contrast agents may more accurately detect kidney disease.

-Using gold nanoparticles in kidney X-rays may enhance disease detection accuracy, while caution is advised for renal-clearable nanomedicines in patients with compromised kidneys as per findings from the University of Texas at Dallas, published in Advanced Materials.
-(1 Trusted Source
+Using gold nanoparticles in kidney X-rays may enhance disease detection accuracy, while caution is advised for renal-clearable nanomedicines in patients with compromised kidneys as per findings from the University of Texas at Dallas, published in Advanced Materials (1✔ ✔Trusted Source

+Go to source).
 Before administering renal-clearable drugs, doctors routinely check a patient’s kidney function by testing their blood urea nitrogen (BUN) and creatinine (Cr) levels.

 With the increasing use of engineered nanoparticles to deliver payloads of drugs or imaging agents to the body, an important question is how the nanoparticles’ movement and elimination through the kidney is affected by kidney damage.
+Kidney disease is the ninth leading cause of death in the United States, responsible for over 50,000 deaths annually. #kidneydisease #nanoparticles’

 Can traditional biomarkers like BUN and Cr accurately predict how well — or how poorly — such nanoparticles will move through the kidneys?